An open platform for innovation

 With over 11,600 professionals already working in Lithuania’s startup sector, and thousands of new IT professionals entering the market each year, the ecosystem offers the ideal mix of relatively low saturation and a growing talent pool.

-And it’s these conditions that have allowed the local start-up community to prosper so spectacularly, with the country’s first unicorn – Vinted – emerging in 2019.
+And it’s these conditions that have allowed the local start-up community to prosper so spectacularly, with the emergence of country’s first unicorns, Vinted in 2019, and Nord Security in 2022.

-And Vinted is not the only local innovator to exemplify the country’s strong start-up spirit.
-There are many other Lithuanian names that are already building a solid profile on the global stage by delivering innovative solutions across a number of fields.
+Vinted and Nord Security are not the only local innovators to embody the country’s strong start-up spirit.
+There are many other Lithuanian names that are already building a solid profile on the global stage by delivering innovative solutions.

-- Trafi, a startup founded in 2007, is offering mobility solutions not only in 10 countries, with branches in Paris and Berlin, and expansion plans in South America and Asia.
-The tech Trafi provides is making a positive impact on over 50 million commuters around the world every month.
+- Trafi, a start-up founded in 2007, is not only offering mobility solutions in 10 countries, with branches in Paris and Berlin but plans on expanding in South America and Asia too.
+The solutions provided by Trafi are making a positive impact on over 50 million commuters around the world every month.
 The app promotes the use of the sharing economy, helping locals and travellers find the best way to get around the city.
+Trafi doesn’t just work with cities, however.
+The company’s tech is also used by Google, Lyft and Gojek.